William Contreras Player Props: Brewers vs. Giants

-On Friday, William Contreras (.286 on-base percentage in past 10 games, 54 points below season-long percentage) and the Milwaukee Brewers play the San Francisco Giants, whose starting pitcher will be Alex Wood.
-First pitch is at 8:10 PM ET.
+William Contreras -- with a slugging percentage of .257 in his past 10 games, including no home runs) -- will be in action for the Milwaukee Brewers versus the San Francisco Giants, with Logan Webb on the mound, on May 27 at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Astros.
+He had a hitless showing in his previous game (0-for-3) against the Giants.

 William Contreras Game Info & Props vs. the Giants